Rufaidat/buxomNaturals/README.md

 **Buxom Naturals Landing page**

 ## Inspiration
-This is a custom website made for Buxom Naturals though some of the design element was influenced by this website https://colora-1.myshopify.com/
+This is a custom website made for Buxom Naturals though some of the design decisions was influenced by this website https://colora-1.myshopify.com/

 ## Deployment Link